mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 To deploy an agent:

-1. Navigate to the Agents tab and click the "Click here to deploy an agent" button
+1. Navigate to the Agents module in the side menu under "Campaigns" and click the "Deploy an agent" button
-1. Choose an agent (Sandcat is a good one to start with) and a platform (operating system)
+1. Choose an agent (Sandcat is a good one to start with) and a platform (target operating system)
-1. Make sure the agent options are correct (ex: ensure `app.contact.http` matches the expected host and port for the CALDERA server)
+1. Make sure the agent options are correct (e.g. ensure `app.contact.http` matches the expected host and port for the CALDERA server)
+    - `app.contact.http` represents the HTTP endpoint (including the IP/hostname and port) that the C2 server is listening on for agent requests and beacons.
+Examples: `http://localhost:8888`, `https://10.1.2.3`, `http://myc2domain.com:8080`
+    - `agents.implant_name` represents the base name of the agent binary.
+    For Windows agents, `.exe` will be automatically appended to the base name (e.g. `splunkd` will become `splunkd.exe`).
+    - `agent.extensions` takes in a comma-separated list of agent extensions to compile with your agent binary.
+    When selecting the associated deployment command, this will instruct the C2 server to compile the agent binary with the requested extensions, if they exist.
+If you just want a basic agent without extensions, leave this field blank.
+    See [Sandcat extension documentation](plugins/sandcat/Sandcat-Details.html#extensions) for more information on Sandcat extensions.
-1. Choose a command to execute on the target machine
+1. Choose a command to execute on the target machine.
+If you want your agent to be compiled with the extensions from `agent.extensions`, you must select the associated deployment command below:
+ `Compile red-team agent with a comma-separated list of extensions (requires GoLang).`
-1. On the target machine, paste the command into the terminal or command prompt and run
+1. On the target machine, paste the command into the terminal or PowerShell window and execute it
-1. The new agent should appear in the table on the Agents tab (if the agent does not appear, check the [Agent Deployment section of the Troubleshooting page](Troubleshooting.html#agent-deployment))
+1. The new agent should appear in the table in the Agents tab (if the agent does not appear, check the [Agent Deployment section of the Troubleshooting page](Troubleshooting.html#agent-deployment))

 To kill an agent, use the "Kill Agent" button under the agent-specific settings.
 The agent will terminate on its next beacon.